strongbox/strongbox-examples/hello-strongbox-nuget-visual-studio/README.md

     1. In Visual Studio Go to Tools --> Nuget Package Manager --> Package Manager Settings
     2. Select Package Sources  in the navigation menu
     3. To add a source, select +, edit the name, enter the URL or path in the Source control, and select Update.
 The source now appears in the selector drop-down.
+    4. The strongbox repository should be at top

 ![NuGet Package Resources](https://github.com/strongbox/strongbox/wiki/resources%2Fimages%2Fnuget%2FNuGet-Package-Resources.png "Add new NuGet Package Resources")

+* You can not deploy to group repositories and that they are only for resolving artifact that the group includes the nuget.org repository itself
+* The URL when deploying artifacts is the one for the hosted repository (`nuget-releases`, `nuget-snapshot`, etc)

 ### Get api key to use with your repository